 - Money or related property, coins and certain precious metals.

 - Watercraft, including trailers and equipment.

-- Jewelry, watches, furs and semi-precious stones.
+- Jewelry, watches and semi-precious stones.

 - Silverware, goldware or pewterware.

-For example, you can insure jewelry, furs, silverware and other possessions on a valuable items plus endorsement or on a personal articles floater policy.
+Additional coverage may be available for these items using scheduled personal property, optional endorsements or separate policies.
+Personal property protection is highly recommended for items such as these.
+For example, you can insure jewelry, golf clubs, silverware and other possessions on a valuable items plus endorsement or on a personal articles floater policy.